 A. It is recommended that a child stays to one of the courses, so we recommend them to go through ELA Advanced screening if you are not sure which courses to start with.
 For reference, if you are a beginner of English, you will be placed in ELA Standard.
 If you have some experience with English, or if you have lived in English speaking country, we recommend being screened for ELA Advanced.

 A. If you think a Unit is too easy for your child, you are welcome to contact Student Relations team and request to move onto the next Unit.

-A. If you think a class is too easy for your child, please contact our Student Relations team to request moving to further lessons.
+A. If you think a class is too easy for your child, please contact our Student Relations team to request moving to further classes.

 A. Your child's level is determined by an accumulation of information gathered: the details of your child's past English experience and knowledge helps to determine some of the foundational skills and help us determine the screening level in which your child can take their screening test.
 Then when your child takes the screening test, we are able to establish where in our curriculum and courses that your child can begin to take classes.

 A. Screening classes are classes that help determine your child's level and where to start in our curriculum.
 During a screening class, your child is asked a series of questions that cover the foundational core skills to determine where your child is at in their English level.